 - System admins use shell scripting for routine backups.

 - Adding new functionality to the shell etc.

-- The command and syntax are exactly the same as those directly entered in command line, so programmer do not need to switch to entirely different syntax
+- The command and syntax are exactly the same as those directly entered in the command line, so programmers do not need to switch to entirely different syntax

 - Writing shell scripts are much quicker

 - Quick start